 Old Town Holiday Stroll & Annual Christmas Tree Lighting

 There’s no better place to experience the magic of the holiday season than Historic Old Town for the annual Old Town Holiday Stroll.
 Live entertainment will fill the streets in anticipation for the traditional lighting of the Old Town Christmas tree.
 Be sure to take advantage of discounts and specials offered during this jolly event by local businesses, restaurants, and museums in the area.

 The Festival of Trees is a two-day celebration of the children served by the Carrie Tingley Hospital Foundation.
 With over 80 uniquely decorated trees and a variety of center pieces and wreaths on display and available for purchase, the Carrie Tingley Hospital Foundation’s Festival of Trees is the largest in New Mexico.
 Complimentary coffee, hot cocoa, kid-friendly crafts, live entertainment and pictures with Santa are provided for children young and old.

 100% of the proceeds from the Festival of Trees benefits the Carrie Tingley Hospital Foundation.

 Holiday Shopping Events

 Keep your holiday shopping local!
-This event is co-presented by the Downtown Growers' and Rail Yards Markets together to bring food, art, and music together for the Holidays.
+This event brings together food, art, and music together for the Holidays.
 Sample New Mexico's finest cuisine, peruse all the local gifts, create some fun in the Children's zone, participate in our famous ornament exchange, and give back to your community at our donation station.
-Nearly 200 vendors of made-from-scratch delicious food and quality handmade crafts will convene for Albuquerque's locavorian spirit this year for the 5th annual Holiday Market.
+Nearly 200 vendors of made-from-scratch delicious food and quality handmade crafts will convene for Albuquerque's locavorian spirit this year for the annual Holiday Market.

 Each December at the Rail Yards